mia-care/documentation/docs/p4samd/handbook/verification.md

 - **Outcome**: Result of the execution of all test suites included in that execution (passed, failed, etc.).
 - **Executed by**: User who performed the execution.
 - **Download report**: Download a ZIP archive containing a summary of the execution and all available individual reports from that execution.

+### Execution Reports

+Each execution provides a downloadable ZIP archive containing:

+- **README.md**: A summary file with execution details, including:
+    - Execution date and executor name
+    - Overview of all test suites included in the execution
+    - Final result for each test suite (passed, failed, etc.)
+    - Reference to corresponding report files when available
+- **Individual Reports**: All available test suite reports from that execution

 Clicking on a row opens the execution detail view, showing all relevant information about the selected execution.